To indulge in a digital signage transformation these insights are a great place to start. We've added some new studies and statistics for 2019.

 10. 71 percent of people said they felt advertising on digital billboards stood out more than online ads, and 46 percent said they were more prominent than even television ads.

 Not only that, but the participants were also impressed with digital signage and felt it was a cool way to share and learn information.
 In an age of online ad-blockers this could be a case for turning away from the handheld devices and onto the larger screens all around us.

-This shows the power of video and digital campaigns to engage audiences when all else fails.
+This shows the power of leading with video and digital campaigns to engage audiences.

 Walking into a hotel is often a cause of joy - an escape from the real world and a chance to relax and unwind.
 Digital signage is one of the easiest ways to invest once and then serve a variety of important welcome messages, useful information and entertainment to guests within that crucial 10 minutes.